latte-incognito/depot_ror_course/README.md

 * Get HTML- and JSON-formatted views working for who_bought requests.
 Experiment with including the order information in the JSON view by rendering @product.to_json(include: :orders).
 Do the same thing for XML using ActiveModel::Serializers::Xml.1
 * What happens if you click the Checkout button in the sidebar while the checkout screen is already displayed?
 Can you find a way to disable the button in this circumstance?
 * The list of possible payment types is currently stored as a constant in the Order class.
 Can you move this list into a database table?
 Can you still make validation work for the field?

+* TODO Chapter 13 Playtime
+* Check is not the only payment type, and routing number is not the only field that is dynamically inserted or deleted based on the payment type.
+Extend the system test to include other choices and other fields.
+* Add a test to verify that the Add to Cart and Empty Cart buttons reveal and hide the cart, respectively.
+* Add a test of the highlight feature you added in Iteration F3: Highlighting Changes, on page 164.